DurandalOne/portfolio/README.md

 It was advised to me to start building the site with the mobile format in mind, then work my way to tablet and desktop displays.
 I found this to be much more effecient in the end.
 In one of my previous apps I worked the other way, desktop first then mobile and found it a real struggle.

 When the site was finished, I then had to learn how to deploy to Netlify, impliment their submission form into my page and change the DNS records to point to my personal domain.
 I thoughly enjoyed the feeling of having a fully deployed webpage up and running.

+The portfolio was originally designed as part of a portfolio

 ## Potential Future Features